AUTOBarge/autobargesim/maps/demo/readme.md

 # Maps test demo

 ## Description
 The 'maps.processor' class will be used to display the desired area to the user.
-The 'maps.planner' class will fit a path based on the 'water axis' for the input start and end points within that area, providing the relevant waypoints.
+The 'maps.planner' class will fit a path based on the 'water axis' for the input start and end points within that area, providing the relevant waypoints and depths.

 ## Dependencies
 The following toolboxes are required: